Classical Simulations of Low Magic Quantum Dynamics: Algorithms

+where $\oplus$ denotes addition modulo 2.
+This product equals 0 if $[P_{1}, P_{2}] = 0$ and 1 if $\{P_{1}, P_{2}\} = 0$.
 We now present an approach that leverages the stabilizer structure to efficiently compute the Born probability of projective measurements.
-The algorithm computes the probability of obtaining the outcome $+1$ when performing a projective measurement of operator $P$ on the general pure state $|\psi\rangle.$ The routine projects the LRSD‐represented state $\ketbra{\psi}$ onto the $+1$ eigenspace of a Pauli $P$.
+The algorithm computes the probability of obtaining the outcome $+1$ when performing a projective measurement of operator $P$ on the general pure state $\ket{\psi}.$ The routine projects the LRSD‐represented state $\ketbra{\psi}$ onto the $+1$ eigenspace of a Pauli $P$.
 First, each logical Pauli $\sigma_l$ that commutes with $P$ is rewritten as a difference of projectors, allowing the LRSD sum to be expressed entirely in terms of projector products.
 The trace of this projected operator yields the probability $P_{\uparrow,P}$ of obtaining outcome $+1$. $P_{\uparrow,P}$ can be interpreted as a sum of terms, where each term is a conditional probability of obtaining two consecutive measurements with fixed outcomes.
 Summing over the terms reconstructs the total measurement probability.

-We now present the Algorithm for performing a stabilizer decomposition as in Eq. \ref{eq:Decomposition}.
+We now present the Algorithm for performing a stabilizer decomposition as in Eq.~\eqref{eq:Decomposition}.
 Firstly, $\rho_{S}^{P}$ is obtained from $\rho_{S}$ by removing a stabilizer generator $\overline{P}$ satisfying $\{\bar{P},P\}=0.$ To see how this decomposition is obtained, we have

 By a change of basis, we can choose at most one $g_{i}$ to anticommute with $P.$ The details of the procedure are given in Algorithm \ref{alg:decomposition}.
 Without loss of generality, suppose that $\{g_{1},P\}=0$ and $[g_{i},P]=0$ for all other $i.$ Then,